-- Always set the outriggers on the levelled solid ground when performing the crane operations. - Never perform the crane operations without setting the outriggers or Pick & Carry.
+- Always set the outriggers on the levelled solid ground when performing the crane operations. - Never perform the crane operations without setting the outriggers.
 The machine will be unstable and overturn, leading to serious accidents. - See the cautions given in "Chapter 2 SAFETY" besides the dos and don'ts in this section.